351 Maxwell Hall

 Students will be required to travel to clinical sites or practicum sites within the Winona community and surrounding area (up to 50 miles).
 All travel costs are the responsibility of the student.
-Students with majors that require Internships will also be responsible for all travel and living costs associated with the Internship experience.
+Students with majors that require Internships or immersive experiences will also be responsible for all travel and living costs associated with the experience.
 Additional information may be obtained from the student’s faculty advisor.

 Schools, businesses, nonprofits, and health care facilities emphasize security and safety for all.
 Therefore, students involved in educational experiences in the community are required to complete a background study.
 Background screening is often required by federal and/or state law.
 Students should be aware that having criminal charges on their record may preclude them from educational experiences, professional certifications, or future employment.